 Northill operates within the National Curriculum Framework (see PDF download below to view a parents' guide) laid down by Central Government.
 The teaching of English and Mathematics is daily, with all children's needs being met through quality first teaching and additional support being provided for those children with additional needs.
 Science, computing and the foundation subjects are taught through a thematic approach using the 'Inspire Curriculum' which covers all the National Curriculum Programmes of Study through a topic-based curriculum.

-The school also uses 'Big Maths' daily to support the maths curriculum and 'Big Writing' takes place weekly to encourage high quality, independent creative writing.
+The school also uses some 'Big Maths' ideas to support the maths curriculum and 'Big Writing' takes place regularly to encourage high quality, independent creative writing.

 We endeavour to keep parents informed about their child’s education and events at school through termly pupil/parent consultations, sharing afternoons, topic grids and newsletters, which can be e-mailed if requested.

 The use of the computer is well applied with increasingly more sophisticated developments.
 Each classroom has networked computers to integrate their use into most areas of the curriculum.
 Hedgehog class have five computers, Otter class have eight computers and Squirrel class have 10 computers.
 Supervised internet access is also available.
-All classrooms have projectors and Otter class and Squirrel class have interactive whiteboards.
+All classrooms have interactive whiteboards to aid teaching and learning.
 Software for these products is continuously being evaluated to enhance lessons.
 Voting pads are also used to enhance pupil participation within lessons.